Schepens Eye Research Institute, Harvard Medical School

 Mobile Vision Screening and Therapy

 In recent years, we have been expanding research to the tele-ophthalmology area.
 Our goal is to allow ordinary people to measure vision at home, using their own smartphones without adding any special attachment.
 We have developed a number of smartphone apps for remote vision screening and vision therapy.
 The eye disorders to be addressed include strabismus, myopia, convergence insufficiency, amblyopia, and AMD.
-Some of the apps are being evaluated in clinic settings.
+These apps are being evaluated in clinic settings.

 Image